Quad-edge

 A quad-edge data structure is a computer representation of the topology of a two-dimensional or three-dimensional map, that is, a graph drawn on a (closed) surface.
 It was first described by Jorge Stolfi and Leonidas J. Guibas.
 It is a variant of the earlier winged edge data structure.

 Overview

 The fundamental idea behind the quad-edge structure is the recognition that a single edge, in a closed polygonal mesh topology, sits between exactly two faces and exactly two vertices.

-The Quad-Edge Data Structure

 The quad-edge data structure represents an edge, along with the edges it is connected to around the adjacent vertices and faces to encode the topology of the graph.